kr888tr/defanger/README.md

 This script will take a .txt file of url's or IP addresses and defang them.
 Uses https://pypi.org/project/defang/ for the actual defang-ing, this is more of a convenient framework for defanging a large batch of links for use in reporting.

+Setup:

+- BEFORE YOU USE, YOU MUST CHANGE THE "path" variable to something valid for your system.

 Usage:

 python defanger.py -i inputfile.txt -o outputfile.txt